 Introduction to the historical development and philosophy of the profession of occupational therapy.
-Emphasis on the roles and functions of the occupational therapy assistant in current
+Emphasis on the roles and functions of the occupational therapy assistant in current health care environments including moral, legal, and ethical issues.

 Prerequisite: BIOL 2404, ENGL 1301 and PSYC 2314 with a grade of "C" of better